Wednesday, January 1, 2025

 We Pray for All Those Serving at Home and Around the World:

-Jesse, Liam, Matthew, Matt, Nathan, Jonah, and Chris
+Jesse, Liam, Matthew, Matt, Jonah, and Chris

 Would you like to use a website for daily reflection?
 Try Pray as You Go.
 I have found this site easy to use and helpful for one’s spiritual journey.
 They also have an ap for smartphones that you may download for free.
 Using earbuds or headphones can make this helpful a private time for spiritual reflection.
 There is a reflection for each day of the year (except for Sundays–they assume you will be in church).
 This includes a little music to set the tone, reading, and a bit of commentary to stimulate your thinking.
 Pray as you go – Pray as you go (pray-as-you-go.org)